Rojo Sangre (2004)

 The Film

 As if to completely differentiate this film from Naschy's earlier work, the director Christian Molina uses a very post-modern editing technique and although the film largely eschews CGI, with plenty of practical blood and gore effects on display, the very clever scene transitions make good use of subtle CG and although sounding bad on paper, do merge in very well with the modern look of the picture.
-The nightclub set-pieces look very good, and would make Jess Franco jealous.
-Camera work is very effective with some good use of hand-held shots, and boom-cams.
+The bizarre nightclub set-pieces look very impressive and would make Jess Franco jealous.
+Camera work is effective with some good use of hand-held shots and boom-cams.
 A light musical score fits the film well.
 The gory effects look very good, the cheesy effects of Naschy's 1970s films are certainly not in evidence here.

 In Brief

 Who is it for?
+A must-see for all Naschy fans.

 The DVD